palmskog/coq-primitive/README.md

-# Coq uint63
+# Coq Primitive

-The uint63 module from [Coq](https://coq.inria.fr), packaged
+This library provides OCaml modules for primitive objects in Coq.
-as a separate OCaml library.
-This can be useful for Coq projects using extraction to OCaml.
+These modules can be used in Coq-based projects that rely on extraction to OCaml.